 Ease of entry and exit: easy

 Baby changing station: yes

 Available food services: refreshment pavilion in season

 If you have never visited Theodore Roosevelt Park in Oyster Bay, you should put it on your list of special places to visit.
 We have been to many of the parks on Long Island and Roosevelt Park is one of the most beautiful, serene and easily accessible.
 It is definitely our favorite.
-When our kids were little, they bathed in the calm waters of Oyster Bay Harbor, played in the playground (which has been beautifully updated,) took advantage of the tennis courts, and even launched a boat from one of the ramps.
-Now we spend time jogging, walking, and just relaxing with a cup of coffee and looking at a fabulous view that rivals any place in the world.
+When our kids were little they bathed in the calm waters of Oyster Bay Harbor, played in the playground (which has been beautifully updated,) took advantage of the tennis courts and even launched a boat from one of the ramps there.
+Now we spend time jogging, walking, and just relaxing with a cup of coffee and looking at the fabulous view that rivals any locale in the world.
 Every season affords a different, spectacular vista.

 On this late October day, we went to meet friends and take a leisurely walk.
 We found a spot in the large, paved lot.
 There are actually two parking areas, one near the ramps and the other near the marina.
 There are seven handicapped spaces near the marina and ten in the lot near the ramps.
 We parked near the launch ramps, to meet our friends at the gazebo.
 We made our way on the paved walkway all the way to the marina area and around to see if the restrooms at the end of this parking area were open.
 They were.
 These two stall restrooms are not accessible, they require two steps to go in.